Cross-Multiplicative Coalescent Processes and Applications: Introduction

-We observe that in many cases the cluster dynamics of a random graph process can be replicated with the corresponding coalescent process.
-For example, the Erd\H{o}s-R\'enyi random graph process on $K_n$ can be tied to the $n$-particle multiplicative coalescent.
-The connection lies in that the probability of two components merging, at a given time, depends only on the number of edges that connect those two components (rather than other structural properties).
-There are many other, more elaborate examples.
-The cluster dynamics of a coalescent process (without merger history) is reflected in a auxiliary process called the Marcus-Lushnikov process.
+The cluster dynamics of a coalescent process (without merger history) is traced by an auxiliary process called the Marcus-Lushnikov process.
 The merger dynamics of such coalescent processes corresponds to a greedy algorithm for finding the minimal spanning tree in the respective random graph process.
 This observation allows us to express the limiting mean length of a minimal spanning tree in terms of the solutions of the Smoluchowski coagulation equations that represent the hydrodynamic limit of the Marcus-Lushnikov process corresponding to the random graph process.
-As a particular application of the proposed general approach, we find the asymptotic for the mean length of a minimal spanning tree for the complete bipartite graph with partitions of size $\alpha[n]=\alpha n +o(\sqrt{n})$ and $\beta[n]=\beta n +o(\sqrt{n})$.